warriorone/DevCamp/HOL/dotnet/05-arm-cd/README.md

     ![image](./media/2018-07-12_13_32_25.png)

-    > At the time when this training has been prepared, there is a bug in the Visual Studio ARM template to create.
+    > At the time when this training has been prepared, there is a bug in the Visual Studio `Web App` ARM template.
 You should fix it manually.
 Find the resource type `Microsoft.Insights/components` and change the location from `East US` to `[resourceGroup().location]`:
     >
     > ![image](./media/2018-07-16_14_03_30.png)